alexander-ratzan/alexander-ratzan.github.io/_pages/about.md

 More generally, I'm curious to learn more about our brains using artificial intelligence, and I hope that my research can contribute to how we understand and treat brain disorders.

-**Research Interests:** large-scale neuroimaging, machine learning, computational psychiatry/neurology, cognitive neuroscience
+**Research Interests:** computational neuroscience, machine learning, neuroimaging, genomics, computational psychiatry/neurology, cognitive neuroscience

 Background